 Black walnuts produce a chemical called juglone, which occurs naturally in all parts of the tree, especially in the buds, nut hulls, and roots.
 The leaves and stems contain smaller quantities of juglone, which is leached into the soil after they fall.
 The highest concentration of juglone occurs in the soil directly under the tree’s canopy, but highly sensitive plants may exhibit toxicity symptoms beyond the canopy drip line.
 Because decaying roots can release juglone, toxicity may occur for several years after a tree has been removed.

 Other trees closely related to black walnut, such as butternut, pecan, shagbark hickory, and English walnut also produce juglone, but at concentrations lower than black walnut.
 Rarely do these trees affect juglone-sensitive plants.

 Most toxicity symptoms arise when juglone-sensitive plants are placed within the walnut’s root zone, an average of 50 to 60 feet from the trunk of a large tree.
-Plants sensitive to juglone show signs of wilting, yellow leaves, and stunted or slow growth.
-They eventually die.
-Many highly sensitive plants cannot tolerate even a small concentration of juglone and die within a few months.
-Unless one is aware of the toxicity problem, it is easy to blame these symptoms on other disease or nutritional problems.
-Unfortunately, there is no cure once plants are affected.
+Plants sensitive to juglone may show signs of decline (wilting, yellow leaves, or stunted growth).
+Many highly sensitive plants can react negatively to even a small concentration of juglone.
+There are other factors that may impact the health of plants and those should be considered before black walnut toxicity is assumed to be the problem.